fermionresearch/phonon/docker/README.md

-single utterances up to 30 seconds; from `0.2.0`, longer recordings are handled by energy-gated segmentation — the same segmentation constants the Mac engine uses (a segment closes after ~0.7 s below the adaptive gate, or at a 30 s cap) — with each segment decoded by the gated configuration and the finals joined with single spaces.
+single utterances up to 30 seconds; from `0.2.0`, longer recordings are handled by energy-gated segmentation — the same segmentation constants the Mac engine uses (a segment closes after ~0.7 s below the adaptive gate, or at a 30 s cap) — with each segment decoded by the published configuration and the finals joined with single spaces.
 Anything outside the envelope is refused with an actionable message — no unvalidated fallback paths.